cuong-ich-truong/scc-poc/README.md

 ### Alert System

 The Alert System was mocked using a simple endpoint that sends messages to the alert queue created using AWS SQS.
-The messages will then be consumed by a Lambda function that will send the messages to the subscribed users using AWS SNS.
+The messages will then be consumed by a Lambda function that will process the messages and create new alerts in the database.
+The frontend will be polling the API to get the latest alerts notifications which will can be assigned to the Security Guards by the Operator.

 *Potential improvements:*

-- Use a self-hosted message queue such as RabbitMQ for better control or Kafka for better message processing and streaming performance. rev
+- Use a self-hosted message queue such as RabbitMQ for better control or Kafka for better message processing and streaming performance.

 ### Mobile App